frostcza/FLIR-A700-program/README.md

 1. `IR format`: cannot change while streaming
 2. `control`: start, stop and save. press `save` button to save infrared and visible images. press `record` button to save infrared image sequence
-3. the .raw file can be read using `readraw.m`, which is matlab code
+3. the .raw file can be read using `readraw.m`, which is matlab code.
+Or use my [raw-reader](https://github.com/frostcza/raw-reader)

 ![software](./software.png)